ndugger/pathfinder/readme.md

-# Redshirt.js
+# juncture

-Redshirt.js is a lightweight, agnostic router, built with vanilla Node.js in mind, but can be used in the browser as well, since it has no external dependencies.
+juncture is a lightweight, agnostic router, built with node.js in mind, but can be used in the browser as well, since it has no external dependencies.

 ## Installation

 ```
-npm install redshirt --save
+npm install cyclonic-games/juncture --save
 ```

 ## Usage